 Despite the current trend toward erasing differences between genders, the fact remains that women and men are not equal in all things.
-When it comes to retirement planning, females are at a particular disadvantage to their male counterparts for two reasons:
+When it comes to retirement planning, things are particularly different for women — especially in these five ways:

 Living longer may seem like a good thing, but it can be expensive.
-A man reaching age 65 today can expect to live until he is 84.3, according to the Social Security Administration.
-However, a 65 year-old woman can expect to make it until 86.6.
-Those two years might not sound like a lot, but it can be a challenge for women, particularly since they are likely to have less retirement savings.
+A man reaching age 65 today can expect to live until he is 84, according to the Social Security Administration.
+However, a 65-year-old woman can expect to make it to age 86.5.

 You can’t know if you’ll be able to retire happily ever after if you don’t know what happily ever after looks like for you.
 So this is your chance to dream.
 Pull out a pen and paper and jot down your answers to the following: